Get sea route between locations.

 This endpoints returns the route between a source location and a target location on sea, along with the route distance (in meters), duration (in milliseconds) and the crossed areas.
 We return the shortest route sailed considering traffic separation schemes and port entries.

-Coordinate pairs are used for positions.
-They are specified as longitude,latitude, and listed with separating ;.
-You can specify intermediary points on a route, or request several legs of a trip in one go, by listing more than two coordinate pairs.
+Locations can be specified as coordinate pairs or UN/LOCODEs.
+Coordinate pairs are formatted as longitude,latitude.
+Each position should be separated by semicolons ;.
+You can add up to 20 positions, including waypoints on a route (up to 18), or request several legs of a trip in one go by listing more than two positions.
 For instance: -1.26617431640625,50.79551936692376;8.8330078125,53.88491634606499;-3.2409667968749996,53.50111704294316.

 Vessel specific routes